mikevoets/dicom-pseudon/README.md

 ```

 As a default only [modalities](https://www.dicomlibrary.com/dicom/modality/) MR and CT are allowed.
 If for any reason you need to specify other modalities, you will need to use the `--modalities` argument and specify the allowed modalities yourself.
 Multiple modalities should be comma-separated.

-## License

-This project is licensed under the GNU GPL v3.0 License - see the [LICENSE.md](LICENSE.md) file for details.